.wsz skins cannot be used on Windows

 My suggestion right now would be to abstract VFS API to add directory tools, where we can iterate over contents and also fopenat(3) using the "directory" handle as the reference.
 In stdio this means you use a DIR, in the theoretical libarchive adapter, it would be whatever libarchive uses.

-#8 Updated by John Lindgren 19 days ago
+#8 Updated by John Lindgren over 3 years ago

 I've no problem with supported other types of archives as well.